marcbeep/monty/client/PRE_COMMIT_SETUP.md

-# Pre-commit and Pre-push Hooks Setup
+# Pre-commit Hook Setup

-This project uses [Husky](https://typicode.github.io/husky/) to run Git hooks that ensure code quality and prevent broken builds from being committed or pushed.
+This project uses [Husky](https://typicode.github.io/husky/) to run a pre-commit hook that ensures code quality and prevents broken builds from being committed.

 ## What's Configured